hero827/Test/readme.md

 ### data-activity-service

 This container simulates the OLTP and event log activity in the docker-compose environment.
 The service performs the following functions:
-*  creates new athletes in `fl-central` via procedure `CreateNewAthlete`
+*  creates new athletes in `central-sql-db` via procedure `CreateNewAthlete`
-*  modifies existing athletes in `fl-central` via a procedure `UpdateAthlete`
+*  modifies existing athletes in `central-sql-db` via a procedure `UpdateAthlete`
-*  creates new event log messages in `fl-eventlogs` via procedure `CreateAthleteProfileViewEvent`
+*  creates new event log messages in `eventlogs-db` via procedure `CreateAthleteProfileViewEvent`

-The service can be controlled by a table `testControl` in `fl-central`.
+The service can be controlled by a table `testControl` in `central-sql-db`.

 ```
 CREATE TABLE dbo.testControl(